Hhhzj-7/DeepFusionGO/README.md

 # DeepFusionGO
 DeepFusionGO: Protein function prediction by fusing heterogeneous features through deep learning

-We use the dataset and some code from DeepGraphGO(https://github.com/yourh/DeepGraphGO).
+We use the dataset from DeepGraphGO(https://github.com/yourh/DeepGraphGO).

 ## Environment